 - Be prepared to take action by speaking on your child's behalf to the school.
 Either arrange an appointment with their class teacher or speak to Mrs Ryder. - Don't take matters into your own hands.
-It is a very difficult time, but the school should be involved in sorting out the situation. - Share all the facts that you know honestly and fairly with the school as soon as possible. - Give the school reasonable time to find out more and respond to you and your child there may be a number of people who are involved in the incident and it takes time to gather all of the facts. - Take action that reassures your child, rather than embarrasses them. - Keep calm and show fairness and respect to everyone involved.
+It is a very difficult time, but the school should be involved in sorting out the situation.
+Don't confront the other child or their family. - Share all the facts that you know honestly and fairly with the school as soon as possible. - Give the school reasonable time to find out more and respond to you and your child - there may be a number of people who are involved in the incident and it takes time to gather all of the facts.
+We are not always able to give you an instant response. - Take action that reassures your child, rather than embarrasses them. - Keep calm and show fairness and respect to everyone involved.